All Products

 Answer Relevancy Evaluation

-Evaluates the relevancy of the application flow output to the input.
+Evaluates the relevancy of application flow output to input.
 This method depends on an LLM.
-The LLM provides a score based on the input (query) and the application flow's answer (response).
-The score is between 0 and 1.
-A score of 0 indicates that the output is completely irrelevant to the input.
-A score of 1 indicates perfect relevance.
+The LLM scores the input (query) against the answer (response).
+Score: 0 (irrelevant) to 1 (perfectly relevant).

 answer_relevancy